Grinnode-live/2020-grin-bug-bash-challenge/README.md

 ## Why are we doing this?

 We want Grin stack to get more stable.
 It could use a solid amount of integration tests.
 We also believe that it is an excellent approach to promote Grin.

-## FAQ:

-(will be added if needed)

-(1) All T-Shirts will be sponsored by https://grin.fan/product/grinshirt/